Gmfholley/paint/REAMDE.md

 ## Local Tasks

 ### Sprite sheets
 Svgs are defined on a sprite sheet in `images/svg-sprite.svg` and included in `index.html` as an object.
-On window load, JavaScript moves those definitions inline.
+On window load, JavaScript moves those definitions inline, but that only works locally on Firefox without adjustment (or by adjusting Chrome settings).

 To add/change sprites:
 1. Add sprites to the `images/icons` folder with an extension of `.svg`.